-- (a) The following Indicative Access Charges will apply for the Extension Period (and, to avoid doubt, such charges constitute charges published and determined by ARTC in accordance with the Undertaking for the purposes of clause 4(b)(i) of Schedule 3 of the Access Holder Agreements): - [ACCC approved prices to be inserted] - (b) ARTC will notify the Access Charges for Services which are not Indicative Services to relevant Access Holders within 10 Business Days of the approval of the variation to extend the Term of the Undertaking where such charges must be determined by ARTC in accordance with sections 4.15 and 4.16.
+- Pricing Zones contain Segments as specified at Schedule E of the Hunter Valley Access Undertaking. - (b) ARTC will notify the Access Charges for Services which are not Indicative Services to relevant Access Holders within 10 Business

+Days of the approval of the variation to extend the Term of the Undertaking where such charges must be determined by ARTC in accordance with sections 4.15 and 4.16.
 To avoid doubt, the charges under this paragraph (b) constitute charges notified to the Access Holder and determined in accordance with the Undertaking under clause 4(b)(ii) of Schedule 3 of the Access Holder Agreements).